2023 NBA Finals: Game 5

 Butler, who made just two field goals in the first 43 minutes of the game, scored 13 consecutive points for Miami to give them a one-point lead with two minutes to go; however, an offensive rebound and tip-in by Brown swung the momentum back in favor of the Nuggets.
 After a steal and two free throws from Pope, Butler missed a contested 3-pointer and Brown hit free throws in the final seconds to seal the win for Denver.
 Murray contributed 14 points, eight rebounds, and eight assists, while Porter Jr. recorded 16 points and 13 rebounds for the Nuggets.
 Butler finished with 21 points on 5 for 18 from the field for the Heat, and Adebayo recorded his fourth 20-point double-double of the series.
 Although Herro was listed as available, coach Erik Spoelstra elected not to play him.
 Miami's shooting woes ultimately proved costly, as they shot an inadequate 26% from three-point range and 34% from the field, their lowest percentage of the season.

 Denver became the second original ABA franchise, along with the San Antonio Spurs, to win an NBA championship.
 It was the Nuggets' first league championship after 56 combined years in the ABA and NBA.
-Denver is also the first Western Conference team from outside the states of California or Texas to win the championship since the 1978–79 Seattle SuperSonics.
+Denver was also the first Western Conference team from outside the states of California or Texas to win the championship since the 1978–79 Seattle SuperSonics.
 This was the final game of Haslem's NBA career, as he retired the following month.